neogeographica/singleplayer_scripts/README.md

 If installing a release correctly requires unusual steps like also downloading and merging additional patches, this script won't do that for you.

-If running a release correctly requires unusual command-line arguments, this script won't do that for you.
+If running a release correctly requires unusual command-line arguments for Quake, this script won't do that for you.

 If running a release correctly requires a basegame like Quoth or a missionpack, this script won't install that dependency for you if it's missing (but it should catch that error).
 Also, if the release requires a basegame that is *not* mentioned in a doc/readme included in the release, this script won't figure out that it needs that basegame.